Document Design, How-to Guides, Printing

 J

-Jogger – A machine that uses vibration and a slopping platform to even up stacks of printed materials.
+Jogger – A machine that uses vibration and a sloping platform to even out stacks of printed materials.

 K